 Top Left Top Right

 S30A For broadcast media S30R

 S40A For broadband media S40R

 Bottom Left Bottom Right

-S30L For broadcast media S30Z
+Bottom Left S30L For broadcast media Bottom Right

-S40L For broadband media S40Z

 7.10.6 Timestamp QR Codes

 Of the other 8 QR codes, they are each drawn for 4 frames then omitted for 4 frames.
 They contain the timestamp of the first frame they are drawn.
 After each 8 frame cycle they are drawn again but with an updated timestamp.